 Skip to content

-External Dependencies»
+External dependencies»

-External dependencies is a feature within push policies that allows a user to define a set of dependencies, which, while being external to Spacelift, must be completed before a Spacelift run can start.
-A common use case of this feature is making Spacelift wait for a CI/CD pipeline to complete before executing a run.
+External dependencies in push policies allow a user to define a set of dependencies that, while being external to Spacelift, must be completed before a Spacelift run can start.

 How it works»

-• defining dependencies in push policies
+• Define dependencies in push policies.

-Defining dependencies»
+Define dependencies»

 To define dependencies, you need to add a external_dependency rule to your push policy definition.
-This way, any run that gets created via this policy, also has the dependency defined.
+This way, any run that gets created via this policy also has the dependency defined.

 The following rule adds a dependency to all runs created by a policy.